Sign in to Chrome

 You can also get a more customised experience in other Google products when you link your Chrome history with your search and browse activity from Web & App Activity.

-If "Include history from Chrome and other apps in your Web & App Activity" is ticked on the Web & App Activity controls page, Google uses your synchronised browsing data to provide personalised Google products and services to you.
-You can change your preference any time, and manage individual activities associated with your Google Account.
+If 'Include Chrome browsing history and activity from websites and apps that use Google services' is ticked on the Web & App Activity controls page, Google uses your synchronised browsing data to provide personalised Google products and services to you.
+You can change your preference at any time, and manage individual activities associated with your Google account.

 Steps to sign in to Chrome